Sick of the same old family holidays, fighting for a space at the café, a car park and a piece of the beach?

 10. Jump, go bowling and ice skate

 If the kids need to burn energy on one of those sweltering or rainy days, take them to the Darwin Entertainment Precinct.
-There's Ice Skating, King Pin bowling and oodles of trampoline fun at Flip Out.
+Cool down at Darwin Ice Skating Centre or drop into King Pin Darwin for bowling, Virtual Reality Games and laser tag in air-conditioned comfort.

 So, why not do something different and visit the Top End for a tropical summer to remember?